Unique Lives, Shared World: Learning from Single-Life Videos: Related Work

 \paragraph{Egocentric video understanding.} Lastly, our work is related to egocentric video understanding, a field driven by large-scale datasets~\cite{Damen2022RESCALING,Ego4D2022CVPR,perrett2025hdepic}.
 Most prior work has focused on interpreting semantic content for tasks like action recognition and object detection.
 While some have used egocentric video for geometric tasks such as ego-motion estimation~\cite{krishna-wacv2016,zhou2017unsupervised,mai2023egoloc,EPICFields2023,engel2023projectarianewtool}, the primary goal has been trajectory prediction rather than learning generalizable feature representations.
-Relatedly, efforts to estimate cameras from egocentric input~\cite{EPICFields2023,engel2023projectarianewtool}, and accompanying sensors showcased the nature of these egocentric videos -- traversing paths within an indoor space.
+Relatedly, camera estimation efforts from egocentric input~\cite{EPICFields2023,engel2023projectarianewtool}, and accompanying sensors showed that these egocentric datasets capture indoor walking paths.
 In contrast, we use the continuous and redundant nature of a first-person video as a rich, self-supervised signal to investigate a fundamental question: can a generalizable and aligned geometric representation of the world emerge from a single life's experience?